Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many legs do 5 bees have?

 ### Answer interpretation
     The answer is the unknown value of legs owned by 5 bees.

 ## Data extraction

 ### Sentence 1
     legs owned by 1 bee = 6

 ## Correct response
     30 legs

 ***

+place_noun
+place_noun
+time_ending
 # Zoidberg Solution

 ## The problem
     4 birds are sitting on a branch.
     1 flies away.
     How many birds are left on the branch?

 ## Digested problem
     4      	birds  	are    	sitting	on     	a      	branch 	.
     LS     	NNS    	VBP    	VBG    	IN     	DT     	NN     	.